davidnicholai/david-foobarbaz/README.md

 ## Deployment on Heroku

 1. Before deployment, go over this [deployment checklist](https://docs.djangoproject.com/en/3.1/howto/deployment/checklist/)
+2. Create a Heroku project
+3. On the Resources tab, create a Postgres add-on on Heroku and take note of its credentials
+4. Add your env vars in Settings > Config vars, use `.env.development` as reference
-2. Follow the "Deploy using Heroku Git" [guide](https://dashboard.heroku.com/apps/david-foobarbaz/deploy/heroku-git)
+5. Follow the "Deploy using Heroku Git" [guide](https://dashboard.heroku.com/apps/david-foobarbaz/deploy/heroku-git) but use `git push heroku main`
+6. For migrations, you can go to Heroku > More > Run console and do `python manage.py migrate`